Titusz1928/ArduinoVisualizer/README.md

+Project Requirements
-To run this project you need:
+To run this project, you will need the following:

-  -an arduino board
+An Arduino board
+Arduino IDE
-  -Arduino IDE
+Python IDE (e.g., PyCharm)
-  -Python IDE ( I used pycharm)
+Getting Started
+Upload Arduino Script:

-1. First upload the arduino script to the arduino
+First, upload the Arduino script to your Arduino board using the Arduino IDE.
-2. Create the python enviroment with the help of the requirements.txt
+Create Python Environment:

+Set up the Python environment by installing the required packages listed in requirements.txt. bash
+Copy code
+pip install -r requirements.txt
+Start the Server:

+Launch the Flask server using the following command: bash
+Copy code
-3. Start the server with: flask --app server run --host=0.0.0.0 --debugger --port 4000
+flask --app server run --host=0.0.0.0 --debugger --port 4000 Access the Application:
-4. Go to the url

-Help:
-The operations with the arduino will take a considerable amount of time (you can probably speed it up, I just wanted to make sure it works), every operation ending will be signaled with a led blink, if you dont have a led you can disable the function.
-If you want to delete/rename a file make sure to do that with all 3 files:
-  /static/images/drawings/example.pmg
+Navigate to the provided URL to access the application.
+Helpful Tips
+Arduino Operations: Operations involving the Arduino may take some time.
+You can disable LED notifications if you do not have an LED available.

+File Management:

+When deleting or renaming files, ensure that you manage all three related files:
+/static/images/drawings/example.png
 /static/binfiles/example.txt
 /static/decfiles/example.txt
+Error Handling:

-If the message "An error occurred: [Errno 2] No such file or directory: '../binfiles/drawing.txt'" appears when starting the server dont worry, it is not an issue but i dont know why it appears
+If you see the message "An error occurred: [Errno 2] No such file or directory: '../binfiles/drawing.txt'" when starting the server, it is not a critical issue but may require investigation to resolve.